The Squid and the Whale: Production

 Bill Murray, a frequent collaborator to producer Wes Anderson, was considered for the role of Bernard Berkman.
 John Turturro was also considered for the role.

-Noah Baumbach looked to documentaries, French New Wave films, and John Cassavetes and early Martin Scorsese films when envisioning the style of the film.
+Noah Baumbach looked to documentaries, French New Wave films, John Cassavetes, and early Martin Scorsese films when envisioning the style of the film.
 He shot the film in Super 16 rather than digital video "to give the film an authentic 1980’s feel", commenting "Super 16 also feels lived-in, instantly looks like an older film.
 I wanted to handhold the movie, but steadily, so you detect only a hint of movement.
 It added to the immediacy of the whole thing."

 The screenplay was intentionally pared down.
 Baumbach explained, "I really wanted this [film] to be an experience that people live through.
 Which is how people talk about action films.
 In some ways, maybe the cinematic equivalent of that would be not to give people moments of reflection.
 So that you’re taken through each scene, and then you’re right into another.
 A lot of scenes start on the dialogue, and the dialogue prelapses the next scene — So you never have time.
 There’s no sun rises over Brooklyn shot, no establishing shot."
 Baumbach has said the film is semi-autobiographical.

 Reception

-On Rotten Tomatoes, the film has a 92% approval rating, based on 154 reviews, with an average rating of 7.90/10.
+On Rotten Tomatoes, the film has a 91% approval rating, based on 150 reviews, with an average rating of 7.90/10.
 The site's critical consensus reads, "This is a piercingly honest, acidly witty look at divorce and its impact on a family."
 On Metacritic, the film has a weighted average score of 82 out of 100, based on 37 critics, indicating "universal acclaim".

 On an episode of Ebert & Roeper, both critics praised the film and gave it a "two thumbs up" rating.
 Premiere critic Glenn Kenny praised the film, writing, "It's a rare film that can be convincingly tender, bitterly funny, and ruthlessly cutting over the course of fewer than 90 minutes.
 The Squid and the Whale not only manages this, it also contains moments that sock you with all three qualities at the same time."
 Time critic Richard Corliss wrote, "The Squid and the Whale is domestic tragedy recollected as comedy: a film whose catalog of deceits and embarrassments, and of love pratfalling over itself, makes it as (excruciatingly) painful as it is (exhilaratingly) funny."

 The English Indie folk band Noah and the Whale takes its name from a combination of the director's name (Noah Baumbach) and the film's title.